mark279455/pf4-scoffs/TESTING.md

     List your Bookings:
         No Errors or warnings listed here.
     Register:
-        The 'sign-in' link reports a redundant link on this page - there isnt one Edit Booking:
+        The 'sign-in' link reports a redundant link on this page.
+        Presumably the complaint is that the duplicate is:
+                    navbar: Login link
+            body:   "Already have an account?
+Then please sign in." link.
+        This is by design.
+    Edit Booking:
         No Errors or warnings listed here.
     Delete Booking: